Are You Optimizing Google Ad Grants for Your Nonprofit?

-Join us for this free webinar to learn the basics on how to get started and make the most of Google Ad Grants: Optimizing Google Ad Grants for Your Nonprofit Wednesday, August 19, 2020 1:00pm Eastern
+Watch our free webinar recording to learn the basics on how to get started and make the most of Google Ad Grants: Optimizing Google Ad Grants for Your Nonprofit

 Also, Cathexis Partners has created The Nonprofit’s Introductory Guide to Google Ad Grants to get you started.